 Do Your Research – Some hiring events can get truly huge with hundreds of employers and thousands of job seekers.
 Showing up unprepared to such an event is a sure way to get overwhelmed quickly.
 To avoid this, do your homework first.
 Research employers on the internet ahead of time to create a list of target companies you want to connect with and to make sure you have questions ready for them once you do!

 Take Notes – You can make a great many connections, and learn a lot of information, in a short time at a career fair.
 Don’t trust your memory to remember it all!
 Whether you take an actual notebook, take pictures and notes on your phone, or just jot down details on the back of business cards – writing down who said what and when will be extremely helpful for follow ups and actual interviews.

 Make It a Game – The real benefit to a career fair for a job seeker is sheer volume.
 The more potential employers you talk to, the more likely you are to find the right opportunity for you.
 To capitalize on this, try incentivizing yourself to hit as many booths as possible.
 You can do so by pre-determining a “reward” for yourself if you speak with X number of employers or simply making a competition between friends to see who can connect with the most.

 We hope you find this list helpful in getting the most out of the next employer event you attend.
 If it winds up leading you to your next career, you may want some additional help too.
-Check out our previous blog about what not to do at a new job to make sure you win your first day!
-And remember, if you have ideas for things to do, or NOT to do, (or places and situations in which you shouldn’t do them) we’re happy to share those too!
-Just send them to our PMG Writing Team and we’ll cover them in a future blog.
+Remember, if you have ideas for things to do, or NOT to do, (or places and situations in which you shouldn’t do them) we’re happy to share those too!
+Just send them to our Writing Team and we’ll cover them in a future blog.